DesantBucie/Kinder-Vim/README.md

-You may need to analyse what Coc packages do you need in package.json, as i did not put all of them to [install](https://github.com/neoclide/coc.nvim/wiki/Using-coc-extensions#install-extensions) At the bottom of the page you will find all packges,
+You may need to analyse what Coc packages do you need in package.json, as i did not put all of them to [install](https://github.com/neoclide/coc.nvim/wiki/Using-coc-extensions#install-extensions) At the bottom of the page you will find all packges